 How do mobile games make money

 Starting a mobile game company?
 A mobile game business model is a monetization strategy developers use to drive revenue for their app.
-They can either choose to monetize through a one-time payment, in-app purchases (also known as microtransactions), or via ad monetization.
-One time payments relate to premium paid apps, essentially meaning users get your game for an upfront price.
-In-app purchases and ad monetization offer a more recurring revenue stream, increasing user engagement, platform experience, and in-game earnings.
+You can either choose to monetize through a one-time payment, in-app purchases (also known as microtransactions), or ad monetization.

 Mobile game monetization models

-- Premium paid apps: Developers can monetize with premium paid apps only if a mobile game has a strong value proposition and little to no competitors providing the same characteristics and quality within the genre.
-This model might turn away a majority of players accustomed to engaging with an app before they buy, but holding to high standards allows premium paid apps to do well in the app store.
+- Premium paid apps: Developers can sell their app on the app stores for a one-time payment.
+It’s best monetize with premium paid apps only if a mobile game has a strong value proposition and little to no competitors providing the same characteristics and quality within the genre.
+This model might turn away a majority of players accustomed to engaging with an app before they buy, but holding to high standards allows premium paid apps to do well in the app stores.

 How much do mobile game ads make?

 According to eMarketer, ad spend in all games grew 16% in 2019, and expected to exceed $3 billion in 2020.
-Mobile game ads prove to be one of the most effective ways of generating considerable revenue for mobile game developers, while engaging users and influencing their behavior.
+Mobile game ads prove to be one of the most effective ways of generating considerable revenue for mobile game developers, while engaging users without compromising on user experience.